zflemingg1/Testing-For-SSL-Vulnerabilities-Misconfigurations/Vulnerabilties/SSL Medium Strength Ciphers Supported/README.md

 The program has two options.
 It can either can a single url, or a list of target urls.
 To scan a single url you must include the full url and port number.
 For example https://www.samplesite.com:443 To scan a text file containg urls, the file must be formatted as follows.
 Each url must be on a new line and with the following format https://www.samplesite.com:443.
-A sample text file ahs been included also.

-The logic behind the porgram is that it will connect to a given url with a vulnerable 64 bit cipher.
-If the connection is successful then it is assumed that the target is vulnerable.
-If it is unsuccessful then it is assumed that it's not.
+A sample text file has been included also.

 ### Screenshots
 ![alt text](screenshots/ssl_medium_strength_overview.png "Overview of Program")